Brain-Development-and-Disorders-Lab/mars/website/docs/data_management/Importing-Data.md

 ![Import JSON - Step 1](../img/import_JSON_1.png)

-Click the blue "Import" button located under the "Tools" heading on the navigation bar to open the import modal.
+Click the blue "Import" button located under the "Tools" heading on the navigation bar to open the import dialog.
 Ensure "Entities" is selected as the "File contents".
 Browse or drag and drop a JSON file into the field, and click "Continue".

 #### Step 2